Input Feature Dataset

 The average horizontal distance between the data points that will be used in modeling the terrain.
-Sensor based measurements, like photogrammetric, lidar, and sonar surveys, typically have a known spacing that should be used.
-The spacing should be expressed in the horizontal units of the feature dataset's coordinate system.
+Sensor based measurements—such as photogrammetric, lidar, and sonar surveys—typically have a known spacing that should be used.
+Use the horizontal units of the feature dataset's coordinate system for the spacing.

 Maximum Overview Size

-The configuration keyword for optimizing the terrain's storage in an enterprise database.
+The configuration keyword that will be used to optimize the terrain's storage in an enterprise database.

-The point thinning method used to construct the terrain pyramids.
+Specifies the point thinning method that will be used to construct the terrain pyramids.

 Window Size Method

-The criterion used for selecting points in the area defined by the window size.
-This parameter is only applicable when WINDOWSIZE is specified in the pyramid_type parameter.
+Specifies how points in the area defined by the window size will be selected.
+This parameter is only applicable when Window Size is specified for the Pyramid Type parameter.

 Secondary Thinning Method

-Specifies additional thinning options to reduce the number of points used over flat areas when Window Size pyramids are being used.
-An area is considered flat if the heights of points in an area are within the value supplied for the Secondary Thinning Threshold parameter.
+Specifies additional thinning that will be performed to reduce the number of points used over flat areas when window size pyramids are used.
+An area is considered flat if the heights of points in that area are within the Secondary Thinning Threshold parameter value.
 Its effect is more evident at higher-resolution pyramid levels, since smaller areas are more likely to be flat than larger areas.

 Secondary Thinning Threshold

-The vertical threshold used to activate secondary thinning with the Window Size filter.
-The value should be set equal to or larger than the vertical accuracy of the data.
+The vertical threshold that will be used to activate secondary thinning when the Pyramid Type parameter is set to Window Size.
+Set the value equal to or larger than the vertical accuracy of the data.